We got to sit down with Scott Keesey and hear the inspiring story of how DiscoVelo came to be.

 Just as he was arriving at this conclusion, I was looking for a different way to apply myself professionally.
 I had just left a consulting office and got a Yukonstruct hotdesk membership – I knew that the people who were making their ideas happen were concentrated at Yukonstruct.
 I had several friends who were Cospace members from way back, and I knew that amazing things were happening there.
 I was ready for a new challenge in my life and was focused on contributing to something that would have an impact.
 I didn’t know what that was going to be; however, I had a feeling that this was the place where I was going to find it – and that’s exactly what happened.

-Through a series of meetings and discussions I had with people in the space, and after bringing John into the dialogue, we both realised, ”Hey, I think there might be something here!”
+Through a series of meetings and discussions I had with people in the space, and after bringing John into the dialogue, we both realized, ”Hey, I think there might be something here!”
 The time was right, and the support networks were in place, so we had a glass of wine and decided to kick it off.
 It’s safe to say that we definitely would not be doing this right now if it weren’t for Yukonstruct.

 Awesome!
 So, beyond existing as a place for people to meet and collaborate, how has Yukonstruct empowered you to take those initial ideas and conversations to the next level?